Science in Society Journalism Awards

 To Enter

-- There is no submission fee for current members of NASW.
+• There is no submission fee for current members of NASW.
 The entry fee for non-members and those entering on behalf of members but who are not members themselves is $45 per entry.
 Curious about membership and want to save on fees?
 Visit nasw.org/membership-information to learn more and apply.
+NASW also offers reduced hardship renewal rates for its international professional membership residing in low and middle income countries.

-In an effort to support diversity, equity, and inclusion in the field and cast the widest possible net for excellence, members of AAJA, NABJ, NAHJ, NAJA, NLGJA, SACNAS, SAJA, and the Trans Journalists Association are invited to enter at no cost.
+In an effort to support diversity, equity, and inclusion in the field and cast the widest possible net for excellence, members of AAJA, NABJ, NAHJ, IJA, NLGJA, SACNAS, SAJA, the Trans Journalists Association, and the Uproot Project are invited to enter at no cost.

 Please adhere to the following file formats and sizes: